SeanShubin/condorcet-backend/docs/persistence-structure.md

       - can be derived from original source
   - available
       - for CAP Theorem tradeoffs, availability is favored over consistency
+      - Every request receives a (non-error) response, without the guarantee that it contains the most recent write

 For every piece of data you have, you should decide which of these two categories are most appropriate.